j0hn-G4lt/huntressCTF-2025/Day 15/Phasing Through The Printers.md

-> [!example] Challenge Prompt
->
+**Challenge Prompt**

-> I found this printer on the network, and it seems to be running... a weird web page... to search for drivers?
+I found this printer on the network, and it seems to be running... a weird web page... to search for drivers?

->
-> Escalate your privileges and uncover the flag in the **`root`** user's home directory.
+Escalate your privileges and uncover the flag in the **`root`** user's home directory.

 - From the source we identify a command injection vulnerability